shamilton1/prc/registers/dnn.md

 ## NonBlocking Mode

-The CORDIC core supports a *NonBlocking* mode.
-This is intendeded to facilitate the migration from previous, non-AXI versions of this core.
-The term “NonBlocking” is used to indicate that a lack of data on one input channel does not cause incoming data on the other channel to buffer.
+The CORDIC core supports a *Non-Blocking* mode.
+This is intended to facilitate the migration from previous, non-AXI versions of this core.
+The term “Non-Blocking” is used to indicate that a lack of data on one input channel does not cause incoming data on the other channel to buffer.
 Also, back pressure from the output is not possible because in NonBlocking mode, the output channel has no **tready** signal.
 The full flow control of AXI4-Stream is not always required.